NC-Wildlife-Resources-Commission/github-r-practice/README.md

-# github-r-practice
+# Github/R Practice

-A testing repository for practicing updates, tinkering with code.
+This repository is for practicing with Github, and developing/sharing practice code...